Sir Tony Wilson, 6th Baronet: Falklands War

 With his promotion to colonel he moved to the General Staff of the Ministry of Defence in London, and on 31 December 1980 he was promoted to brigadier assuming command of the 5th Infantry Brigade, which he was to lead during the Falklands War.

 Wilson commanded the 5th Infantry Brigade during the campaign to liberate the Falkland Islands after their seizure by the Argentinians, and was responsible for the southern flank of British forces on East Falkland, in their advance towards the Islands' capital, Stanley.
 First, Wilson was able to secure a large part of the eastern island, with the so-called "bold move" but, during the further advance, an Argentine air attack on two landing ships, Sir Galahad and Sir Tristram, occurred at Port Pleasant (sometimes also called Fitzroy or Bluff Cove) at noon on 8 June 1982.
 46 British soldiers and 3 Asian crew members were killed, and 115 men suffered severe burns.
 It was the largest single loss of men on the British side in this war.
 Several TV crews were on site during the attack and the resulting footage was shown on TV news bulletins later that same day.
 At the conclusion of the conflict, Wilson was the only senior British officer who failed to receive any honours in recognition of his service.
 Whether this was as a consequence of the attack is not known.

 On 27 March 2022 Channel 4 broadcast the TV documentary "Falklands War: The Untold Story" with the strap-line "On the 40th anniversary of the conflict, senior commanders and ground troops reveal how a series of mistakes nearly cost Britain its hard-won victory over Argentina in the South Atlantic".
 The programme featured criticism of Wilson.
 It was stated that he had almost been sacked for poor and indecisive performance on a training exercise in the UK prior to deployment, and that Dwin Bramall, then Chief of the General Staff, later described the decision to retain him in command as one of the worst he had made in over forty years as a soldier.
 One interviewee described Wilson as a “bloody idiot” presiding over a “bloody shambles”.
 Julian Thompson recounted how when Wilson proposed that his brigade should walk to Fitzroy, Major John Crosland (2 Para) had replied "Brigadier, are you pissed?".
-Brigadier Thompson further stated that "I perceive that Tony was engaged in some sort of race with 3 Commando Brigade to get his chaps there first.
+Thompson further stated that "I perceive that Tony was engaged in some sort of race with 3 Commando Brigade to get his chaps there first.
 The thing about military setups is, everyone thinks about their own side, even people on your own side who aren't part of you are the enemy".